pearl-robot-lab/neugraspnet/README.md

     conda env create -f environment.yml
     ```
 #### Or with manual conda installation:
-- Create new conda environment with python 3.8 or higher:
+- Create a new conda environment with Python 3.8 or higher:
     ```
     conda create --name neugraspnet python=3.8
     ```